Melissa Molinaro: 2010–present: Old Navy Commercial, Honey 2 and other projects

 In 2010, Molinaro appeared in the sitcom How I Met Your Mother.
 In early 2011, Molinaro was featured as the lead performer in the smash hit Old Navy advertisement "Super C-U-T-E" that garnered over 1.7 million views on YouTube within the first week of release.
 The advertisement also received notice from entertainment outlets such as People and E!
 News for Molinaro's purported resemblance to Kim Kardashian in the shoot.
 Old Navy was sued by Kardashian for this ad, and an out-of-court settlement was reached in August 2012.

 Molinaro also released her single "Dance Floor" on February 25, 2011, and the music video has over 2 million views on YouTube and features choreography by JaQuel Knight.
 She landed the role of Carla in the dance sequel Honey 2 and had a small but memorable role as Melissa in the comedy movie Balls to the Wall which was released in 2011.
 Her debut album is expected to be released in 2012 and features collaborations with multiple producers and songwriters.

 Molinaro guest starred in The Game as Kylie in the episode "Catfight on the Catwalk".
 She played Nooki in the Syfy TV movie Jersey Shore Shark Attack, and Tequila in the feature film School Dance.
 From 2013 to 2016, Molinaro played te recurring role of Lexi in four episodes of the VH1 series Hit The Floor.
 She guest starred as Nadine in the season finale of Second Generation Wayans.

-Molinaro released two songs on January 31 on the EP Shake The World including the title track and "Goodbye Forever" from Honey 2.
+Molinaro released two songs on January 31, 2013 on the EP Shake the World including the title track and "Goodbye Forever" from Honey 2.

+Personal life

+She is married to Bryan Kowalski and has 2 children with him.